SafeStak/pool-construction-kit/ops/README.md

   --shelley-operational-certificate ~/kc/node.cert
 ```

-## Using systemd
+## Running Nodes as systemd Services
-By registering and enabling [./cnode-core.service](cnode-core.service) and [./cnode-relay.service](cnode-relay.service) as systemd services, these nodes can run (and restart) automatically upon system boot.
+By registering and enabling [cnode-core.service](./cnode-core.service) and [cnode-relay.service](./cnode-relay.service) as systemd services, these nodes can run (and restart) automatically upon system boot.

 ### Relay
 ```